afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 In this video, you learned how to **formulate the 2D object detection problem** and how **to evaluate a 2D object detectors performance** using **the average precision performance metric**.

-Next lesson, you will learn how to use confinet as 2D object detectors for self-driving cars.
+Next lesson, you will learn how to use ConvNet as 2D object detectors for self-driving cars.
 See you then.

 ### Supplementary Reading: The Object Detection Problem